Mission:

 • QUESTION YOUR STRESSFUL THOUGHTS

-When you notice you are not at peace and feeling disturbed inside about something, relax.
-Focus on your breath with deep, cleansing inhales and exhales.
-Remember you are not your mind.
-You are not your thoughts.
-Just observe the thought without judgment, relax within, and let the thought go.
 If the stressful thought persists, question it.
 “Is what I believe true?
 Is it helpful?
-Is this thought useful and leading me or others toward peace and love?”
+Is this thought useful and leading me or others toward peace and LOVE?”
 If not, let it go.
-The negative emotions will follow.
+The negative emotions surrounding the stressful thought will follow..

 4. Spread the word about the mission with others and raise the good vibes around you by building community around your stories of change and transformation.
 Dig into the toolbox below (share it with others) and take advantage of all the resources.
 If you feel called to share your story publicly, submit it below so you can inspire and encourage others with your commitment to peaceful change.